LevanIlashvili/optimize-eth-bucharest/README.md

 |------------------------|-----------------------------------------------------------------|
 | Standard foundry suite | [https://book.getfoundry.sh/getting-started/installation](link) |

-Make is not literally needed, but it can be useful as a frontend to `build.sh`, which invokes Cargo this way:
+Make is not needed, but it can be useful as a frontend to `build.sh`, which invokes Cargo this way:

 	cargo build \
 		--release \